aiven/aiven-docs/docs/products/opensearch/howto/import-opensearch-data-elasticsearch-dump-to-aiven.md

 Aiven for OpenSearch:

 -   `OUTPUT_SERVICE_URI`: your output OpenSearch service URI.
-You can find it in Aiven\'s dashboard.
+You can find it in Aiven's dashboard.
 -   `OUTPUT_INDEX_NAME`: the index that you want to have in your output with the copied data.